Mattscheibe/WS2812b_arduino/README.md

 # WS2812b_arduino
 A library for driving WS2812b based (aka Neopixel) LED strands on an Arduino-like board.
 Allows for convenient setup of matrix-like displays.
 Uses standard addressing and standard color coding like in image processing.
-For code interchange, this library also exists for standard AVR and Raspberry Pi.
+For code interchange, this library also exists for standard AVR and for Raspberry Pi.

 ---